Hrits7/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c is a script that prints the alphabet in lowercase, followed by a new line.
 3-print_alphabets.c is a script that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4-print_alphabt.c is a script that prints the alphabet in lowercase, followed by a new line.
+5-print_numbers.c is a script that prints all single digit numbers of base 10 starting from 0, followed by a new line.